Mastering Schema Data Elements: Understanding Classes, Labels, and Relations in the Schema Editor

 - Click the blue ‘New Class’ button located on the toolbar.

 - The view will update to display a ‘Create New Class’ form.
-Here you can quickly type in the name, description, and other attributes of your new class.
+Here you can type in the name, description, hide it or give it a parent class.
 There is also an option for your new Class to be ‘Abstract’ which serves as a blueprint for child classes.
 This means that entities cannot be this exact class but the new class created will inherit relationships and attributes if they are assigned as a child of a class.

 - When you have finished entering information, click the ‘Save’ button located on the toolbar to persist your changes to your project’s database schema.